touying-typ/touying/src/configs.typ

 /// The common configurations of the slides.
 ///
-/// - `handout` (bool): Whether to enable the handout mode.
+/// - handout (boolean): Whether to enable the handout mode.
 It retains only the last subslide of each slide in handout mode.
-The default value is `false`.
+Default is `false`.
 ///
-/// - `slide-level` (int): The level of the slides.
-The default value is `2`, which means the level 1 and 2 headings will be treated as slides.
+/// - slide-level (int): The level of the slides.
+Default is `2`, which means the level 1 and 2 headings will be treated as slides.
 ///
-/// - `slide-fn` (function): The function to create a new slide.
+/// - slide-fn (function): The function to create a new slide.
 ///
-/// - `new-section-slide-fn` (function): The function to create a new slide for a new section.
-The default value is `none`.
+/// - new-section-slide-fn (function): The function to create a new slide for a new section.
+Default is `none`.
 ///
-/// - `new-subsection-slide-fn` (function): The function to create a new slide for a new subsection.
-The default value is `none`.
+/// - new-subsection-slide-fn (function): The function to create a new slide for a new subsection.
+Default is `none`.
 ///
-/// - `new-subsubsection-slide-fn` (function): The function to create a new slide for a new subsubsection.
-The default value is `none`.
+/// - new-subsubsection-slide-fn (function): The function to create a new slide for a new subsubsection.
+Default is `none`.
 ///
-/// - `new-subsubsubsection-slide-fn` (function): The function to create a new slide for a new subsubsubsection.
-The default value is `none`.
+/// - new-subsubsubsection-slide-fn (function): The function to create a new slide for a new subsubsubsection.
+Default is `none`.
 ///
-/// - `receive-body-for-new-section-slide-fn` (bool): Whether to receive the body for the new section slide function.
-The default value is `true`.
+/// - receive-body-for-new-section-slide-fn (boolean): Whether to receive the body for the new section slide function.
+Default is `true`.
 ///
-/// - `receive-body-for-new-subsection-slide-fn` (bool): Whether to receive the body for the new subsection slide function.
-The default value is `true`.
+/// - receive-body-for-new-subsection-slide-fn (boolean): Whether to receive the body for the new subsection slide function.
+Default is `true`.
 ///
-/// - `receive-body-for-new-subsubsection-slide-fn` (bool): Whether to receive the body for the new subsubsection slide function.
-The default value is `true`.
+/// - receive-body-for-new-subsubsection-slide-fn (boolean): Whether to receive the body for the new subsubsection slide function.
+Default is `true`.
 ///
-/// - `receive-body-for-new-subsubsubsection-slide-fn` (bool): Whether to receive the body for the new subsubsubsection slide function.
-The default value is `true`.
+/// - receive-body-for-new-subsubsubsection-slide-fn (boolean): Whether to receive the body for the new subsubsubsection slide function.
+Default is `true`.
 ///
-/// - `show-strong-with-alert` (bool): Whether to show strong with alert.
-The default value is `true`.
+/// - show-strong-with-alert (boolean): Whether to show strong with alert.
+Default is `true`.
 ///
-/// - `datetime-format` (auto, string): The format of the datetime.
-The default value is `auto`.
+/// - datetime-format (auto, string): The format of the datetime.
+Default is `auto`.
 ///
-/// - `appendix` (bool): Is touying in the appendix mode.
+/// - appendix (boolean): Is touying in the appendix mode.
 The last-slide-counter will be frozen in the appendix mode.
-The default value is `false`.
+Default is `false`.
 ///
-/// - `freeze-slide-counter` (bool): Whether to freeze the slide counter.
-The default value is `false`.
+/// - freeze-slide-counter (boolean): Whether to freeze the slide counter.
+Default is `false`.
 ///
-/// - `zero-margin-header` (bool): Whether to show the full header (with negative padding).
-The default value is `true`.
+/// - zero-margin-header (boolean): Whether to show the full header (with negative padding).
+Default is `true`.
 ///
-/// - `zero-margin-footer` (bool): Whether to show the full footer (with negative padding).
-The default value is `true`.
+/// - zero-margin-footer (boolean): Whether to show the full footer (with negative padding).
+Default is `true`.
 ///
-/// - `auto-offset-for-heading` (bool): Whether to add an offset relative to slide-level for headings.
-The default value is `true`.
+/// - auto-offset-for-heading (boolean): Whether to add an offset relative to slide-level for headings.
+Default is `true`.
 ///
-/// - `enable-pdfpc` (bool): Whether to add `<pdfpc-file>` label for querying.
-The default value is `true`.
+/// - enable-pdfpc (boolean): Whether to add `<pdfpc-file>` label for querying.
+Default is `true`.
 ///
 ///   You can export the .pdfpc file directly using: `typst query --root . ./example.typ --field value --one "<pdfpc-file>" > ./example.pdfpc`
 ///
-/// - `enable-mark-warning` (bool): Whether to enable the mark warning.
-The default value is `true`.
+/// - enable-mark-warning (boolean): Whether to enable the mark warning.
+Default is `true`.
 ///
-/// - `reset-page-counter-to-slide-counter` (bool): Whether to reset the page counter to the slide counter.
-The default value is `true`.
+/// - reset-page-counter-to-slide-counter (boolean): Whether to reset the page counter to the slide counter.
+Default is `true`.
 ///
-/// ------------------------------------------------------------
-/// The following configurations are some black magics for better slides writing,
-/// maybe will be deprecated in the future.
-/// ------------------------------------------------------------
+/// - show-notes-on-second-screen (none, alignment): Whether to show the speaker notes on the second screen.
+Default is `none`.
 ///
-/// - `show-notes-on-second-screen` (none, alignment): Whether to show the speaker notes on the second screen.
-The default value is `none`.
+///   Currently, the alignment can be `none`, `bottom`, and `right`.
 ///
-///   Currently, the alignment can be `none`, `bottom` and `right`.
+/// - horizontal-line-to-pagebreak (boolean): Whether to convert horizontal lines to page breaks.
+Default is `true`.
 ///
-/// - `horizontal-line-to-pagebreak` (bool): Whether to convert horizontal lines to page breaks.
-The default value is `true`.
-///
 ///   You can use markdown-like syntax `---` to divide slides.
 ///
-/// - `reset-footnote-number-per-slide` (bool): Whether to reset the footnote number per slide.
-The default value is `true`.
+/// - reset-footnote-number-per-slide (boolean): Whether to reset the footnote number per slide.
+Default is `true`.
 ///
-/// - `nontight-list-enum-and-terms` (bool): Whether to make `tight` argument always be `false` for list, enum, and terms.
-The default value is `false`.
+/// - nontight-list-enum-and-terms (boolean): Whether to make `tight` argument always be `false` for list, enum, and terms.
+Default is `false`.
 ///
-/// - `align-list-marker-with-baseline` (bool): Whether to align the list marker with the baseline.
-The default value is `false`.
+/// - align-list-marker-with-baseline (boolean): Whether to align the list marker with the baseline.
+Default is `false`.
 ///
-/// - `align-enum-marker-with-baseline` (bool): Whether to align the enum marker with the baseline.
-The default value is `false`.
+/// - align-enum-marker-with-baseline (boolean): Whether to align the enum marker with the baseline.
+Default is `false`.
 It will only work when the enum item has a number like `1.`.
 ///
-/// - `scale-list-items` (none, float): Whether to scale the list items recursively.
+/// - scale-list-items (none, float): Whether to scale the list items recursively.
 For example, `scale-list-items: 0.8` will scale the list items by 0.8.
-The default value is `none`.
+Default is `none`.
 ///
-/// - `enable-frozen-states-and-counters` (bool): Whether to enable the frozen states and counters.
-It is useful for equations, figures and theorems.
-The default value is `true`.
+/// - enable-frozen-states-and-counters (boolean): Whether to enable the frozen states and counters.
+It is useful for equations, figures, and theorems.
+Default is `true`.
 ///
-/// - `show-hide-set-list-marker-none` (bool): Whether to set the list marker to none for hide function.
-The default value is `true`.
+/// - show-hide-set-list-marker-none (boolean): Whether to set the list marker to none for hide function.
+Default is `true`.
 ///
-/// - `show-bibliography-as-footnote` (bool): Whether to show the bibliography as footnote.
-The default value is `none`.
+/// - show-bibliography-as-footnote (boolean): Whether to show the bibliography as footnote.
+Default is `none`.
 ///
 ///   It receives a bibliography function like `bibliography(title: none, "ref.bib")`, or a dict like `(numbering: "[1]", bibliography: bibliography(title: none, "ref.bib"))`.
 ///
-/// - `frozen-states` (array): The frozen states for the frozen states and counters.
-The default value is `()`.
+/// - frozen-states (array): The frozen states for the frozen states and counters.
+Default is `()`.
 ///
-/// - `default-frozen-states` (function): The default frozen states for the frozen states and counters.
-The default value is state for `ctheorems` package.
+/// - default-frozen-states (function): The default frozen states for the frozen states and counters.
+Default is state for `ctheorems` package.
 ///
-/// - `frozen-counters` (array): The frozen counters for the frozen states and counters.
+/// - frozen-counters (array): The frozen counters for the frozen states and counters.
 You can pass some counters like `(counter(math.equation),)`.
-The default value is `()`.
+Default is `()`.
 ///
-/// - `default-frozen-counters` (array): The default frozen counters for the frozen states and counters.
-The default value is `(counter(math.equation), counter(figure.where(kind: table)), counter(figure.where(kind: image))`.
+/// - default-frozen-counters (array): The default frozen counters for the frozen states and counters.
+The default value is `(counter(math.equation), counter(figure.where(kind: table)), counter(figure.where(kind: image)))`.
 ///
-/// - `label-only-on-last-subslide` (array): We only label some contents in the last subslide, which is useful for ref equations, figures, and theorems with multiple subslides.
-The default value is `(figure, math.equation)`.
+/// - label-only-on-last-subslide (array): We only label some contents in the last subslide, which is useful for ref equations, figures, and theorems with multiple subslides.
+Default is `(figure, math.equation)`.
 ///
-/// - `preamble` (function): The function to run before each slide.
-The default value is `none`.
+/// - preamble (function): The function to run before each slide.
+Default is `none`.
 ///
-/// - `default-preamble` (function): The default preamble for each slide.
-The default value is a function to check the mark warning and add pdfpc file.
+/// - default-preamble (function): The default preamble for each slide.
+Default is a function to check the mark warning and add pdfpc file.
 ///
-/// - `slide-preamble` (function): The function to run before each slide.
-The default value is `none`.
+/// - slide-preamble (function): The function to run before each slide.
+Default is `none`.
 ///
-/// - `default-slide-preamble` (function): The default preamble for each slide.
-The default value is `none`.
+/// - default-slide-preamble (function): The default preamble for each slide.
+Default is `none`.
 ///
-/// - `subslide-preamble` (function): The function to run before each subslide.
-The default value is `none`.
+/// - subslide-preamble (function): The function to run before each subslide.
+Default is `none`.
 ///
-/// - `default-subslide-preamble` (function): The default preamble for each subslide.
-The default value is `none`.
+/// - default-subslide-preamble (function): The default preamble for each subslide.
+Default is `none`.
 ///
-/// - `page-preamble` (function): The function to run before each page.
-The default value is `none`.
+/// - page-preamble (function): The function to run before each page.
+Default is `none`.
 ///
-/// - `default-page-preamble` (function): The default preamble for each page.
-The default value is a function to reset the footnote number per slide and reset the page counter to the slide counter.
+/// - default-page-preamble (function): The default preamble for each page.
+Default is a function to reset the footnote number per slide and reset the page counter to the slide counter.
 #let config-common(
   handout: _default,
   slide-level: _default,